redhatsam09/dev-hack/README.md

-# Eco-Todo
+# Eco-Todo 🌱

-**Eco-Todo** is an innovative web application that revolutionizes recycling education through AI-powered video analysis!
-Simply record or scan a recyclable item, and our intelligent system will provide detailed recycling instructions, eco-scores, and actionable sustainability tips.
-Join a global community of eco-warriors and compete on our leaderboard while making a positive environmental impact!
+**Eco-Todo** is an innovative web application that uses AI to scan and recycle products.
+Eco-Todo acts as a todo list app scanning products and creating custom quizzes based on the product details.
+Every correct answer earns you points to climb up the leaderboard and the habit of making a sustainable environment.

 ---